Bank Authorization Letter Samples | How to Write

 Parties Involved in a Bank Authorization Process

-When writing a bank authorization letter, the account holder must mention all involved parties.
+When writing this authorization letter, the account holder must mention all involved parties.
 A party is an individual or entity involved in the bank authorization process.
 Stating the parties involved will help prevent misunderstandings and confusion.

-The bank authorization letter should mention the following three parties:
+The authorization letter should mention the following three parties:

 Second-party: financial institution